shaloo/docs.arcana/docs/concepts/ansmartc/an_smartc_details.md

 ## NodeList.sol

-This smart contract is the key to managing Arcana's DKG protocol.
-It keeps track of the ADKG nodes and their epochs.
-Not all nodes are run and managed by Arcana.
-There are trusted third-party providers that run ADKG protocol nodes.
+NodeList.sol contract is the key to managing Arcana's DKG protocol.
+It keeps track of public information related to ADKG nodes and the epoch details.
+Besides these, it manages the buffer size for controlling the number of ‘pre-generated’ keys and the information regarding whitelisting of validator nodes.